Docs Assistant Embedding

 window.addEventListener('load', () => { console.log('Widget loaded:', !!window.CompaninDocsWidget);});Dialog not opening?

-Verify that you have provided all required parameters (client-id, assistant-id, config-id) and that they are correct.
+Verify that you provided all required parameters (client-id, assistant-id, config-id) and that they are correct.
+If multiple widgets are present, make sure each script has a unique data-instance-id.